amplitude/Amplitude-Android/README.md

 Amplitude.getInstance().setUserId("USER_ID_HERE");
 ```

+You can also clear the user ID by calling `setUserId` with input `null`.
+Events without a user ID are anonymous.

 A user's data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

 You can also add a user ID as an argument to the `initialize()` call: